jzy3d/jzy3d-api/README.md

 --------------
 Source organisation
 - src/api holds the API sources
-- src/bridge holds classes to ease injecting of components from a given windowing toolkit to another one (awt, swing, swt, newt)
+- src/bridge holds classes to ease injection of components from a given windowing toolkit to another one (awt, swing, swt, newt)
 - src/tests holds
  - ChartTest, a tool to compare a chart with a previously saved screenshot
  - Replay, a utility to record and validate a sequence of mouse and key interactions results on a chart (work in progress)